MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/plan-host-networking.md

 |Marvell (Qlogic/Cavium)|Yes|Yes|
 |Nvidia (Mellanox)|No|Yes|

-> [!NOTE]
-> Not all adapters from the vendors support RDMA.
-Please verify RDMA support with your network card vendor.

-Microsoft recommends that you use iWARP if:

-- You have little or no network experience or are uncomfortable managing network switches
-- You do not control your ToR switches
-- You are unsure which option to choose
-- You will not be managing the solution after deployment
-- You already have deployments with iWARP

-Microsoft recommends that you use RoCE if:

-- You already have deployments with RoCE in your data center
-- You are familiar with the physical network requirements For more information, please see the section below labelled RDMA Considerations

-#### Dynamic VMMQ
+#### Using Guest RDMA

+Guest RDMA enables SMB workloads into a VM to gain the same benefits of RDMA on the host.

-**Applicable traffic types**: Compute
+**Applicable traffic types**: compute

 **Certifications required**: Premium

-All adapters with Premium certifications support Dynamic Virtual Machine Multi-Queue (d.VMMQ).
-Dynamic VMMQ is an intelligent receive-side technology that builds upon its predecessors of VMQ, VRSS, and VMMQ to provide three primary improvements:

-- Optimizes the host’s efficiency (use of CPU cores)
-- Automatic tuning of network traffic processing to CPU cores (enabling the VM to meet and maintain the expected throughput)
-- Enables “bursty” workloads to receive the expected amount of traffic Dynamic VMMQ requires Switch Embedded Teaming.

-For more information on Dynamic VMMQ, please see the following [link].

-#### Guest RDMA
+ The primary benefits of using Guest RDMA are:

-**Applicable traffic types**: Compute

-**Certifications required**: Premium

-Guest RDMA enables SMB workloads into a virtual machine to gain the same benefits of RDMA on the host.
-The primary benefits are:

 - CPU offload (to the NIC) of network traffic processing
 - Extremely low latency
 - High throughput

-For more information including how to deploy Guest RDMA, please see the Guest RDMA section of the [RDMA deployment guide].
+For more information including how to deploy Guest RDMA, download the Word doc from the [SDN Github repo](https://github.com/Microsoft/SDN/blob/master/Diagnostics/S2D%20WS2016_ConvergedNIC_Configuration.docx).

-## Teaming in Azure Stack HCI
+### Traffic classes

+RoCE-based Azure Stack HCI implementations requires the configuration of three PFC traffic classes, including the default traffic class, across the fabric and all hosts:

+#### Cluster traffic class

+This traffic class ensures there is enough bandwidth reserved for cluster heartbeats:

+- Required: Yes
+- Flow control (PFC) enabled: No
+- Recommended traffic priority: Priority 7
+- Recommended bandwidth reservation:
+    - 10 GbE or lower RDMA networks = 2%
+    - 25 GbE or higher RDMA networks = 1%

+#### RDMA traffic class

+This traffic class there is enough bandwidth reserved for lossless RDA communications using SMB Direct:

+- Required: Yes
+- Flow control (PFC) enabled: Yes
+- Recommended traffic priority: Priority 3 or 4
+- Recommended bandwidth reservation: 50%

+#### Default traffic class

+This traffic class carries all other traffic not defined in the cluster or RDMA traffic classes including VM traffic and management traffic:

+- Required: By default (no configuration necessary on the host)
+- Flow control (PFC) enabled: No
+- Recommended traffic class: By default (Priority 0)
+- Recommended bandwidth reservation: By default (no host configuration required)

+## Using Dynamic VMMQ

+All network adapters with Premium certification support Dynamic Virtual Machine Multi-Queue (d.VMMQ).

-**Applicable traffic types**: Compute, Management, and Storage
+**Applicable traffic types**: compute

-**Certifications required:** None (built into the OS)
+**Certifications required**: Premium

+Dynamic VMMQ is an intelligent receive-side technology that builds upon its predecessors of VMQ, VRSS, and VMMQ to provide three primary improvements:

+- Optimizes host efficiency by use use of CPU cores
+- Automatic tuning of network traffic processing to CPU cores, thus enabling VMs to meet and maintain expected throughput
+- Enables “bursty” workloads to receive the expected amount of traffic

+Dynamic VMMQ requires Switch Embedded Teaming (SET).
+For more information on Dynamic VMMQ, see the blog post [Synthetic Accelerations in a Nutshell – Windows Server 2019](https://techcommunity.microsoft.com/t5/networking-blog/synthetic-accelerations-in-a-nutshell-windows-server-2019/ba-p/653976).

+## Using Switch Embedded Teaming (SET)

-Switch Embedded Teaming (SET) is a software-based teaming mechanism included in the operating system.
-It is not dependent on the network adapters used.
-SET has been included in the Windows Server operating system since Windows Server 2016.
+Switch Embedded Teaming (SET) is a software-based teaming technology that has been included in the Windows Server operating system since Windows Server 2016.
+SET is not dependent on the type of network adapters used.

+**Applicable traffic types**: compute, storage, and management

+**Certifications required:** none (built into the OS)

-SET is the only teaming mechanism supported by Azure Stack HCI.
-LBFO is commonly used with Windows Server but is not supported with Azure Stack HCI.
+SET is the only teaming technology supported by Azure Stack HCI.
+Load Balancing/Failover (LBFO) is another teaming technology commonly used with Windows Server but is not supported with Azure Stack HCI.
 See the blog post [Teaming in Azure Stack HCI](https://techcommunity.microsoft.com/t5/networking-blog/teaming-in-azure-stack-hci/ba-p/1070642) for more information on LBFO in Azure Stack HCI.
-SET works well with Management, Compute, and Storage traffic alike.
+SET works well with compute, storage, and management traffic alike.

 SET is important for Azure Stack HCI as it is the only teaming technology that enables:

 - Teaming of RDMA adapters (if needed)
-- Dynamic VMMQ (see Dynamic VMMQ)
-- Guest RDMA (see Guest RDMA)
+- Guest RDMA
+- Dynamic VMMQ

-- Several other key Azure Stack HCI features (outlined here)
+- Other key Azure Stack HCI features

-Requirements: Switch Embedded Teaming provides many additional features including quality and performance improvements over its predecessor, LBFO.
+SET provides additional features over LBFO including quality and performance improvements.
 To do this, SET requires the use of symmetric adapters – teaming of asymmetric adapters is not supported.
-Symmetric adapters are those that have the same:
+Symmetric network adapters are those that have the same:

 - Make (vendor)
 - Model (version)